 ALABAMA Statute(s) ALA.
-CODE § 20-2-281 (West 2024) (GSFOP law) ALA.
-CODE § 13A-6-3 (West 2024) (DIH/DDRD law) Substantive amendments to law(s) June 5, 2015 - § 20-2-281 enacted September 1, 2023 - § 13A-6-3 enacted Individual(s) eligible for GS protection An individual seeking medical assistance for another individual under Article 13 ("Opioid Antagonist Administration").
+CODE § 20-2-281 (West 2025) (GSFOP law) ALA.
+CODE § 13A-6-3 (West 2025) (DIH/DDRD law) Substantive amendments to law(s) June 5, 2015 - § 20-2-281 enacted September 1, 2023 - § 13A-6-3 enacted April 23, 2024 - § 13A-6-3 amended to limit the DIH/DDRD law to substances that contain fentanyl.
+Individual(s) eligible for GS protection An individual 13 seeking medical assistance for another individual under Article 13 ("Opioid Antagonist Administration").
 Despite the reference to seeking medical assistance for another "under this article," the explicit requirements for the protection to apply do not include administration of naloxone.
-Protection as to controlled substance possession crimes An eligible individual may not be prosecuted for a misdemeanor controlled substance offense.
+Protection as to controlled substance possession crimes An eligible individual may not be prosecuted 14 for a misdemeanor controlled substance offense.
 Protection as to drug paraphernalia crimes Misdemeanor controlled substance offense can include drug paraphernalia offenses (ALA.
-CODE. § 13A-12-260 (West 2024)).
+CODE. § 13A-12-260 (West 2025)).
 Protection as to other crimes/violations An eligible individual may not be prosecuted for underage possession or consumption of an alcoholic beverage.
 Requirement(s) for the protection to apply Law enforcement became aware of the offense solely because the individual was seeking medical assistance for another.
 Individual acted in good faith, upon a reasonable belief that he or she was the first to call for assistance.
 Individual used his/her own name when contacting authorities.
 Individual remained with the individual needing medical assistance until help arrived.
 Exception(s) to protection Protection does not extend to prosecution for driving while under the influence of alcohol or controlled substances (ALA.
-CODE § 32-5A-191 (West 2024)).
-Reporting overdose a mitigating factor in sentencing No Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note None
+CODE § 32-5A-191 (West 2025)).
+Reporting overdose a mitigating factor in sentencing No Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A

-&lt;sup>12 State laws vary in how the relevant actor or actors are described (e.g., "individual," "person," or "defendant").
+13 State laws vary in how the relevant actor or actors are described (e.g., "individual," "person," or "defendant").
 Within this document, the word used in the description of a particular state law is the word found in the statutory provision(s) at issue.

-&lt;sup>13 State laws vary in their description of the Good Samaritan protection (e.g., "may not be prosecuted" or "immune from arrest and prosecution").
+14 State laws vary in their description of the Good Samaritan protection (e.g., "may not be prosecuted" or "immune from arrest and prosecution").
 Within this document, the phrase used in the description of a particular state law is the phrase found in the statutory provision(s) at issue.

+ALABAMA

+Other provisions of note None

-ALABAMA Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Manslaughter (Class B felony) Circumstance(s) when DIH/DRDD applies When a person knowingly sells, furnishes, gives away, delivers, or distributes a controlled substance in violation of Ala.
-Code 13A-12-211 (West 2024), and the person to whom the controlled substance is sold, furnished, given, delivered, or distributed dies as a proximate result of the use of the controlled substance.
-Affirmative defense of DIH/DDRD offense None Recently proposed legislation Yes, see Pending State and Federal Legislation
+Express DIH or DDRD provision in state law Yes

+Classification of DIH/DDRD offense Manslaughter (Class B felony)

+Circumstance(s) when DIH/DRDD applies When a person knowingly sells, furnishes, gives away, delivers, or distributes a controlled substance in violation of Ala.
+Code 13A-12-211 (West 2025), which contains fentanyl, any mixture containing fentanyl, any synthetic controlled substance fentanyl analogue as described in § 20-2-23 (West 2025) and § 20-2-25 (West 2025), and the individual to whom the controlled substance is sold, furnished, given, delivered, or distributed dies as a proximate result of the use of the controlled substance.
+It is not a defense that the individual, who sold, furnished, gave away, delivered, or distributed the controlled substance had no knowledge that the controlled substance contained fentanyl, any mixture containing fentanyl, any synthetic controlled substance fentanyl analogue.

+Affirmative defense of DIH/DDRD offense None

+Recently proposed legislation None